viet98lx/beacon/README.md

 - Tensorflow == 1.14
 - scipy.sparse == 1.3.0

-@Please drop me an email (ductrong.le.2014 at smu.edu.sg) if you need any clarification.
+@Please drop an email (ductrong.le.2014 at smu.edu.sg) if you need any clarification.
 Thanks :+1: